 1. Full of Natural Beauty

 From waterfalls to the mountains, from the seaside to the widest caves; Slovenia is definitely a must visit country for all of you travelers who appreciate alluring nature and would like to hideaway from the hustle and bustle of the city.
 The top location is Lake Bled in the North of Slovenia, which is perfect for a day trip.
 You can rent a boat and paddle to the island in the middle of the lake and enjoy in the serene landscape.
 The whole scenery is magical, especially in winter months, which usually amaze us with a snow-covered countryside.
-You can even enhance your trip and visit another nearby sight Lake Bohinj, which is, in local people’s opinion, even more beautiful.
+You can even enhance your trip and visit another nearby sight Lake Bohinj, which is, in local people’s opinion, one of the most beautiful places in Slovenia.
 Slovenia offers various options for day trips, such as hiking in the Alps, seeing waterfalls (Slap Savica) or taking a day off at the charming coastal little town such as Piran.

 2. Outdoor Adventures